U.S. and Japan Engineers Forge Stronger Defense Ties

+“I have witnessed the excellent partnership that has been fostered between our two groups and am excited seeing so many familiar faces here today to continue building our key partnership,” expressed Karwan.
+“Even with many new people joining our teams each year, our alliance endures.
+This is because of the lasting strength and friendship between our two countries, and between our organizations.”

+Collaboration between the two nations is essential, particularly given the evolving security challenges in the Indo-Pacific region.
+The exchange of knowledge, skills, and engineering expertise is key to ensuring that both nations are prepared to face future challenges.

-Members of the General Affairs team, consisting of U.S. Army Corps of Engineers – Japan Engineer District (USACE JED) Engineering Division leadership and the Japanese Ministry of Defense (MoD) Engineering Facilities Group, exchange introductions and discuss host nation construction delivery processes during the annual Technical Forum at Camp Zama, Japan, on November 18, 2025.
-Engineers were divided into specialized groups—such as General Affairs, Architecture, Civil Engineering, Mechanical Engineering, and Electrical Engineering—where they explored shared concepts and strategies.
-This collaboration is vital for ensuring that military installations throughout Japan can effectively support both U.S. and Japanese forces in a rapidly changing geopolitical environment.
-Photo by Hitomi Tanaka.
+Engineers were divided into specialized groups, such as General Affairs, Architecture, Civil Engineering, Mechanical Engineering, and Electrical Engineering, where they explored shared concepts and strategies.
+This collaboration is crucial in ensuring that military installations throughout Japan can support both U.S. and Japanese forces in a rapidly changing geopolitical environment.

+During the forum, groups of U.S. and Japanese senior leaders and engineers discussed various aspects of Host Nation Construction delivery, and specific technical topics like barracks design, site challenges, aerial surveys, underground radar surveying, building control systems and innovative air conditioning, as well as LED lighting and indoor transformers.

+A keynote presentation by JED discussed lessons learned in relation to designing and building in hot and humid climates, which is applicable across many areas in Japan.
+The presentation inspired technical discussions between JED and MoD on best practices and shared experiences in design and construction in these challenging environments.

 |Date Taken: